dovinmu/bobby_scobbles/README.md

    score bonus to longer paragraphs of up to 1 point.
 Then divide the total score by the number of paragraphs to not favor extremely long posts (or garbage from improper scraping).

-Dependencies:
- * pandas
- * BeautifulSoup

-Usage:
- * Overall program flow is in handler.py.
- * If you want the service to email you, you'll need to set up your own Gmail credentials (https://developers.google.com/gmail/api/) or other email method.